davidhazan95/arcus-qa-project/README.md

 The automation was made using Behave, which is a tool used for developing BDD in python, a substitute to cucumber.

 It was used so I wouldn't need to worry with configuration as much as with the tests itself.
+As I wanted to deliver this project ASAP.

 ## Steps to Run